ohduran/ohduran.github.io/_collections/_books/2018-10-19-how-to-read-a-book.md

 >
 > — __[Amusing Ourselves to Death](https://www.amazon.com/gp/product/014303653X/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=014303653X&linkCode=as2&tag=alvaroduran-20&linkId=ad2b6817f1aefe4c216c7a5f3bb302a0)__

 The basics, hearteningly, are simple to understand.
 You just can’t read everything the same way.
-There is no point in reading the 822-page [Gödel, Escher, Bach](https://www.amazon.com/gp/product/0465026567/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0465026567&linkCode=as2&tag=alvaroduran-20&linkId=56e323099796f39a351798629ba0f48c) and the motorway billboard the same way.
+It doesn't make sense to read the 822-page [Gödel, Escher, Bach](https://www.amazon.com/gp/product/0465026567/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0465026567&linkCode=as2&tag=alvaroduran-20&linkId=56e323099796f39a351798629ba0f48c) and the motorway billboard in the same way.
 Some books are to be read more slowly, because they are more demanding; others are to be read more lightly, because they are less so.
 If people read like they wonder in museums, reading well is like pausing in front of each painting, looking at it closely.
 You probably 'see' less, but you certainly understand more.
 You won’t even need a camera!

 <hr>